italrr/canvas/README.md

 ```

 #### `let` alternative / Positional Parameter
-Another interesting way the Namer can be used is to essentially define variables, the same way as using `let`.
+Another interesting usage for the Namer is to define variables, the same way as using `let`.

 ```
 [~var 19200] # This defines a name/symbol called `var` that points the type number `19200`.
 ```

-It doesn't work as well for `mut`, because canvas doesn't really deal with data in names, but references, so even though you might replace a variable's name with another type, the created references will still point to the original value.
+It doesn't work as well for `mut`, because `canvas` doesn't really deal with data in names, but references, so even though you might replace a variable's name with another type, the created references will still point to the original value.
 This is because Namer is mostly a runtime instruction.

 In the case of Positional Parameters, let's say I have a "func" function that takes 2 paramters: param1 and param2, in that order.
 I can execute this function the following way